splunk/public-o11y-docs/get-started/phase1.rst

 Create a trial for your organization
 -----------------------------------------------------------------------

-If you have a Splunk technical contact they can create a Splunk Observability Cloud trial for your organization.
-Alternatively, you can creat
+If you have a Splunk technical contact, they can create a Splunk Observability Cloud trial for your organization and provide you with the link to log in to your trial organization.
+Alternatively, you can sign up for a trial.
+See :ref:`o11y-trial`.

 Decide how to manage user access
 -------------------------------------